-This configuration function is only available for users assigned the admin role!
+This configuration menu is only available for users with the admin role!

-To assign roles and manage user accounts open the Users form in the Administration section of the main menu.
-The first frame of this configuration form contains an overview of available users.
-The table below describes the meaning of the buttons in this frame.
+For the management of the users, open the Users form in the Administration section of the main menu.
+The first part of this configuration form contains an overview of all existing users.
+The table below describes the meaning of the buttons.

 Button Description Lock Locks the user account.
-This user is not allowed to log in to the router, neither web interface nor SSH.
+This user is not allowed to log in to the router, neither to the web interface or to SSH.
 Change Password Allows you to change the password for the corresponding user.
-Characters are not restricted.
-Delete Deletes the corresponding user account.
+Valid characters are not restricted.
+Delete Deletes the user account.

 Table 71: Users Overview